dgiese/dustcloud/devices/xiaomi.vacuum/audio_generator/Readme.md

 It will read the content auf audio_xx.csv (whereby xx is a country language code like de_de or en_US) and use one of the supported engines to generate mp3 files for inclusion in the firmware.
 The language codes are the [ISO-639-1](https://en.wikipedia.org/wiki/ISO_639-1) format, so that the engine can use a voice with suitable pronounciation.

 You'll notice that each engine has its problems with mixed langauges (e.g. german with english words in it).
-A little testing is necessary to find a suitable pronounciation.
+A little testing is necessary to find a suitable pronunciation.

 # Requirements
 1. python3